A practical guide to Claude Code MCP tools in 2025

 If your goal is to build an AI agent that can handle customer support tickets in Zendesk, answer questions from employees in Slack, or look up order information in Shopify, you’re looking at a much bigger project.
 You would need to find or, more likely, build and host a custom MCP server for every single business app you use.
 That's not just a configuration task; it’s a full-blown engineering project that isn't practical for most teams.

-A better way for support and internal ops than Claude Code MCP tools: no-code AI platforms
+A better way for support and internal ops with a no-code AI platforms

 For automating business tasks, a dedicated AI platform is a much more direct and effective solution.
 Instead of a developer spending days tinkering in a terminal, a support manager or IT lead can get better results in minutes with a platform like eesel AI.